 What’s included in the minimum donation?

-Volunteers are asked to raise a minimum donation of £470 (plus an additional standing order of £5 per month for 6 months) which is used towards administration, training, volunteer support, airport transfers, accommodation and in-country support.
+Volunteers are asked to raise a minimum donation of £570 (plus an additional standing order of £5 per month for 6 months) which is used towards running the project all year round, as well as minimum administration, training, volunteer support, airport transfers, accommodation and in-country support.
 Funds raised are also used towards medical treatments and other needs of the children and adults we work with.
 Please note that flights are not included.

 Annually we recruit qualified health professionals for a multi disciplinary team to visit the adult institution or the FTHs.
 The specialists work together to deliver training for the carers, assess the needs of the adults or children and implement care plans where possible.
 The Specialist trips normally run at the start of the summer so our volunteers can continue with any interaction based therapies and build upon the foundation set by the Specialists.